facilityregistry/facilityregistry.github.com/_posts/2012-1-10-implementation-notes.md

 RECOMMENDED PRACTICES

-* While it is not required, we suggest implementations support gzip, etags and cache headers which can help reduce uncessary data transfer which is helpful in low-bandwidth environments.
+* While it is not required, we suggest implementations support gzip, etags and cache headers which can help reduce unnecessary data transfer which is helpful in low-bandwidth environments.
 * Cache headers if implemented could be especially useful, as a common use case seems to be maintaining a mirror of facility information.